offonyes/TechXplore/README.md

 ## Functionality
 - Registration of users with choice of role (student or tutor)
 - Uploading photos of tutors
-- Feedback from students
+- Rating Tutor from students(In Future)
 - View tutor ratings
 - Getting a list of available cities for tutors